Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Methodology

 \subsection{Citation-aware GNN Encoder}

-Citation-aware GNN Encoder (CGE) aims to capture distinct structural and temporal features from the dynamic heterogeneous graph, which is facilitated by leveraging knowledge diffusion theories derived from bibliometrics.
-To be specific, the backbone of CGE consists of modified R-GCNs as the structural encoder and a Transformer Encoder as the temporal encoder.
+Citation-aware GNN Encoder (CGE) aims to capture distinct structural and temporal features from the dynamic heterogeneous graph.
+To be specific, the backbone of CGE consists of modified R-GCNs \cite{schlichtkrull2018rgcn} as the structural encoder and a Transformer Encoder \cite{vaswani2017attention} as the temporal encoder.
 We stack $L$ integrated layers to encode them alternately instead of separate modeling.
 This allows us to exploit higher-order interactions between space and time.
-To elaborate, for subgraphs at different time points, we first utilize distinct Citation-aware R-GCNs to model their structural information separately.
-Afterwards, a Type-specific Attention Snapshot Readout is employed to summarize the information from these subgraphs based on the snapshot representations.
-These aggregated representations are then fed into the temporal encoder (Encoder of the Transformer) to capture the intricate temporal relationships between different time points.
+To elaborate, for subgraphs at different time points, we first utilize distinct Citation-aware R-GCNs to model their structural information respectively.
+Afterwards, the Type-specific Attention Snapshot Readout is employed to summarize the information from these subgraphs based on the snapshot representations.
+These aggregated representations are then fed into the temporal encoder to capture the intricate temporal relationships between different time points.
 By integrating structural and temporal encoding, our approach could extract valuable insights from the dynamic heterogeneous graph.